What's the most ridiculous regulation in Canada?

 - petroleum product suppliers that import or produce 200 litres of fuel or more per year for consumption in the Nova Scotia market

 - natural gas distributers that deliver natural gas for consumption in Nova Scotia that, when combusted, produces 10,000 tonnes of GHG emissions or more per year

 Further details about the new GHG emission reporting regulations, including a copy of the regulations and the standards, are available on the Department of Environment's web site.

-We will be engaging with the Department of Environment throughout 2017 to make sure CFIB members' views are represented in the development of a cap-and-trade system.
+CFIB continues to actively engage with the Department of Environment to make sure our members' concerns are understood and taken into account in the development of the cap-and-trade system.